DiogoRibeiro7/genSurvPy/docs/source/theory.md

 ## 1. Cox Proportional Hazards Model (CPHM)

+This semi-parametric approach models the hazard as a baseline component multiplied by an exponential term involving the covariates.
 The hazard function conditioned on covariates is:

 $$
 h(t \mid X) = h_0(t) \exp(X \\beta)